muzeyyenalan/Devops-Github/hands-on/ECR/ecr-02a-jenkins-pipeline-to-deploy-docker-images-on-ECR-to-ECS-cluster/README.md

 - Launch a pre-configured `Jenkins Server` from the terraform file running on Amazon Linux 2, allowing SSH (port 22) and HTTP (ports 80, 8080) connections.

-- Clarusway Jenkins Server is configured with admin user `admin` and password `Clarusway1234`.

 - Open your Jenkins dashboard and navigate to `Manage Jenkins` >> `Manage Plugins` >> `Available` tab

 - Search and select `GitHub Integration, Pipeline: GitHub, Docker, Docker Pipeline` plugins, then click to `Install without restart`.
 Note: No need to install the other `Git plugin` which is already installed can be seen under `Installed` tab.